The aims of this module are separated in two levels:

 (B) to locate the secondary literature on the topic of their choice;

-(C) to learn how to collect the sources for the composition of an academic paper in which they should incorporate the secondary literature chosen in the proper manner;
+(C) to learn how to collect the sources for the composition of a research seminar paper in which they should incorporate the secondary literature chosen in the proper manner;

 (D) to get practice on the presentation and support of their papers